Pan Seared Chicken Thighs

 This post may contain affiliate links.
 Please read our disclosure policy.

-One of my favorite weeknight meals is this pan seared chicken thighs that takes 15 minutes from preparation to serving.
-The seasoning mix I use gives the chicken the best flavor, and I’ll share some tips for how to make sure you don’t overcook the chicken so it stays tender and juicy!
+One of my favorite weeknight meals is this pan-seared chicken thigh recipe that takes 15 minutes from prep to serving.
+The seasoning mix I use gives the chicken thighs the best flavor.
+These pan-seared chicken thighs are easy enough to make for a weeknight meal; you can easily double and triple the recipe for leftovers.
+Just be sure not to over-crowd the pan if you do.

-Pan seared chicken thighs made in a skillet
+Pan seared chicken thighs in a pan after fully cooking, with garnish.

 Save this recipe!